 The Top 10 Questions to Ask When Choosing a Community College

 Choosing a college is a major decision that will affect at least the next two to four years of your life, depending on which school and which program you choose.
 Many students attend college right out of high school simply because it seems like the logical next step.
-With college tuition rising each year and millions of college graduates still struggling to start a career, however, it is important to think through this decision completely before you make your choice.
+With college tuition rising each year and millions of college graduates still struggling to start a career, however, it is important to think through this decision systematically before you make your choice.

 Ten Questions to Ask Yourself Before Going to College